Philosophy + Aims

 and visiting researchers with passions for mathematical physics and

-physical oceanography.
+theoretical ocean physics.
 As a mentor, I aim to nurture a talent for

 diving deep into the fundamentals of ocean physics and for creatively